chrsoo/microservices/README.md

-# How stay DRY doing Microservices
+# How to stay DRY doing Microservices

 * [Context](#context)
 * [The Problem](#the-problem)